dieterich-lab/Baltica/README.md

 - Document example usage, pros and cons
 - Process and join the results
 - Produce reports
-- Detect, use data integration methods, events with clear biological relevance
+- Use data integration methods to detect consequences of AS

 # Introduction